Unitron/Polarex Model 114 60mm Review

 The Unitron is a 60mm F15 (900mm) achromat.
 Itís a completely traditional configuration that can deliver excellent images with very little chromatic aberration.
 The lens is a classy-looking affair with a finely engraved lens ring and good coatings for the times.
 It looks vastly superior to the run of 60mm refractors.
 In practice, Unitron lenses were made in various small Japanese optical shops and quality isnít what you might expect from its appearance.

 The tube is long and enamelled in a brilliant white.
 At one end is a push-fit white dew-shield, at the other various handsome fittings accented in lustrous black.
 Did I mention it looks good?
 The tube comes with a pair of brackets to hold the rod for a solar projection screen and all such accessories on the Unitron are made from hard, brittle Bakelite.
-Mostly the Unitron is a high quality device, but those Bakelite fittings for the finder and sun screen holder tend to crack, old as they are.
+Mostly the Unitron is a high quality device, but those Bakelite fittings for the finder and sun screen holder tend to crack are fragile.

 The focuser is unusual - a long, push-fit drawtube and short-travel rack-and-pinion with the black Bakelite knob (matching the ones on the mount) on the right side only.
 The draw-tube provides coarse focusing, the r&p fine.
 It would be a good system but there is some flex in the drawtube and it can Ďsagí when extended.
 I found greasing it sparingly tightened things up.